 |Max. partition size

-As you can see, exFAT is the only file system that works with all versions of Windows and macOS and does not have any max file-size or partition-size limits.
-Therefore, it’s perfect for a USB flash drive or external disk especially you need to save files more than 4GB in size.
+As you can see, exFAT is the only file system that works with all versions of Windows and macOS and does not have any max file size or partition-size limits.
+Therefore, it’s perfect for a USB flash drive or external disk, especially when you need to save files more than 4GB in size.

-Read on for step by step instructions...
+Read on for step-by-step instructions.